Diffusion Models for Hyperspectral Image Analysis: A Comprehensive Review: Diffusion Model

 Formally, given a data distribution $\mathbf{x}_0\sim q(\mathbf{x}_0)$, a forward Markov process generates a sequence of random variables, $\mathbf{x}_1,\mathbf{x}_2,\ldots,\mathbf{x}_T$, through a transition kernel $q(x_t\mid{x_{t-1}})$.
 By applying the probability chain rule and the Markov property, the joint distribution of these variables, conditional on $\mathbf{x}_0$, is then decomposed and denoted as $q(x_1,\ldots,x_T\mid{x_0})$, which results in:

-In DDPMs, the transition kernel $q(x_t\mid{x_{t-1}})$ is specifically designed to gradually transform the data distribution $q(\mathbf{x}_0)$ into a manageable prior distribution.
-A common and effective choice for this transition kernel is a Gaussian perturbation, typically defined as:
+In DDPMs, the transition kernel $q(x_t\mid{x_{t-1}})$ is designed to gradually convert the original data distribution $q(\mathbf{x}_0)$ into a tractable prior distribution.
+A typical and effective choice is to apply Gaussian noise, expressed as: